maksoltane/esp32_xiaomi_m365/README.md

 - OTA for Firmwareupdates
 - Telnet Screens for debugging
 - Oled Display with different Screens in Drive/Charge/Stop Mode
-- Throttle in stopped mode to Swipe through different screens
+- use Throttle in stopped mode to Swipe through different screens

 # Done
 - WiFi Auto Connect to known SSIDs or AP-Mode & Telnet with Timeouts to auto-turnoff Telnet/WiFi